-John Higginson, author of Cycling the River Loire: The Way of Saint Martin, cycles the Loire Chateaux country from Sancerre to St Nazaire.
+John Higginson, author of the original Cycling the River Loire guidebook cycles the Loire Chateaux country from Sancerre to St Nazaire.

 It would be very easy to simply make a list of all the chateaux between Sancerre and St Nazaire and leave cyclists to choose those they would prefer to visit (actually, if that's what you're after, we've done the hard work for you with this top 10).
 In doing so, however, they would miss some fascinating towns and villages which do not have a chateau at all.
 Although this section of the ride is over 600 kilometres long, the route is relatively flat and easy, with just a few hills known as the Angevine Corniche near the end.